 - if you love shao xin wine, pour another tbsp over the soup!

-Wait, What happen to the uncooked, leftover shao xin wine and evaporated milk?
+Wait, What happens to the uncooked, leftover shao xin wine and evaporated milk?

 - Substitute evaporated milk to normal milk to your coffee or tea in the morning.
-Evaporated milk is not sweeten, but they gives a nice silky texture to your morning drinks.
+Evaporated milk is not sweetened, but they give a nice silky texture to your morning drinks.
 They last up to a week in the fridge.